No Form Action Theory |

 The meaning of appearance is precisely identical to being. ...
 If we pay attention to what was said earlier, we will encounter the intrinsic connection between being and appearance.
 But we will fully grasp this intrinsic connection only when we understand "being" at a fairly original level, here meaning in the Greek way.
 [3] The meaning of being refers to phenomenon.
 Phenomenon is not something that is snatched from being after occasionally encountering it.
 Being comes into being only as phenomenon.
 [4]

 Heidegger's analysis lacks the concept of "no form."
 Without understanding these concepts as different paths leading to the same "no form," and each top-level concept carrying its own distinct trajectory form towards no form, the connections between them remain mysterious and inexplicable.
-The "theory of no form actions" provides a clear and systematic framework for understanding the interconnections between these concepts, offering a solution to this problem.
+The "no form action theory" provides a clear and systematic framework for understanding the interconnections between these concepts, offering a solution to this problem.
 By grounding them in the concept of "no form" and demonstrating their capacity for no form united transformation, it provides a logical explanation for their intrinsic relationships.

 From this perspective, the traditional focus on beings and being as the core objects of study in metaphysics is problematic, as there are five other concepts of equal status to being.
 Therefore, the core objects of study in metaphysics should be elevated to form and no form.
 There is no hope for breakthrough if philosophy solely focuses on "being" as its core object of study.
 Correspondingly, the core of ontological research should also be elevated to form and no form.